rte-france/grid2viz/README.md

 ## Interface
 #### Scenario Selection
-This page display up to 15 scenarios with for each one a brief resume using the best agent's performances.
+This page display up to 15 scenarios with for each one a brief summary using the best agent's performances.

 ![scenario selection](src/assets/screenshots/scenario_selection.png "Scenario Selection")

 #### Scenario Overview
-On this page are display the best agent's kpi to see his performances.
-It's also here that you can select an agent that will be used as reference agent in the other pages.
+On this page are displayed the best agent's kpi to see his performances.
+It's also here that you can select an agent that will be used as reference agent in the other pages to compare to the studied agents.

 ![scenario overview](src/assets/screenshots/scenario_overview.png "Scenario Overview")

 #### Agent Overview
 Here's displayed your reference agent's performances.
 You can select an agent to study to compare it with your reference via the dropdown on the page.
-The study agent selected will be used as study agent on the other page.
+The study agent selected will be used as study agent on the last page.

-In the *"instant and cumulated reward"* graph you can point timestep that will be use in the next page to study action in a specific timestep area
+In the *"instant and cumulated reward"* graph you can point timestep that will be use in the next page to study action in a specific timestep area.

 ![agent overview](src/assets/screenshots/agent_overview.png "Agent Overview")